 Significant documents relating to the establishment and development of the Government of Western Australia have been placed online as part of the Documenting A Democracy Project undertaken for the Centenary of Federation.

 State Records Office staff at the Enquiry Desk can provide additional information on the range of Premier, Cabinet and Parliamentary records available from within the State Records Office collection.
-For more information contact us by telephone on (08) 9427 3600, by facsimile on (08) 9427 3368, via email at email@example.com or in person.
+For more information contact us by telephone on (08) 9427 3600, via email at email@example.com or in person.